ImKavo/WebScrapper/README.md

 # HOW TO SET UP
 WebScrapper a pretty easy to set up on your device.

+# MYSQL
+        1. Install a MySQL Workbench.
+        2. Open one MySQL connection

 # PYTHON
     1. Clone this repository into your device.
     2. Open project terminal and type: python -m pip install -r requirements.txt